TANGO-Project/Device-Emulator/readme.txt

      6th column gives the number of the threads of that task columns 7-12 specify which core is active during the execution of the current task
   c) 'emulations_myX' specifies which nodes are emulated for each task
+  d) 'utilizationX' shows the percetage (%) of each node's/core's usage